khizraghaffarkk/Responsive-Web-Page/ReadMe.md

 # Responsive Web Page

-I created a responsive web page with a dropdown menu and added different attributes using HTML, CSS, and JavaScript.
-Users can select different items from the dropdown menu.
+Welcome to my responsive web page project! 🎉 I've crafted a sleek, interactive web page with a dynamic dropdown menu, enhancing user experience with HTML, CSS, and JavaScript magic.
+Dive in and explore the seamless responsiveness and engaging features!

 ## Feature

+Immerse yourself in the rich features of my web page:
-Users can view features using the dropdown menu.
+- **Interactive Dropdown Menu**: Users can effortlessly navigate through various options with the dropdown menu.
+- **Sleek Design**: Enjoy a visually appealing layout that enhances user engagement.
+- **Responsive**: Experience seamless usability across different devices and screen sizes.

 ## Tech Stack